cis-advising-handbook/cis-advising-handbook.github.io/xcat.md

 it is meant as an opportunity for you to broaden or deepen your study of Computer Science by taking courses that you do not have the opportunity to take here.
-The difference between <span class="tooltip">CIS 2970<span class="tooltiptext">formerly CIS 297</span></span> and <span class="tooltip">CIS 2980<span class="tooltiptext">formerly CIS 298</span></span> is that <span class="tooltip">CIS 2980<span class="tooltiptext">formerly CIS 298</span></span> credit is given for major-related courses and can be used in the Engineering category; <span class="tooltip">CIS 2970<span class="tooltiptext">formerly CIS 297</span></span> is awarded for courses that do not qualify for the Engineering category but are still suitable as Technical Electives.
+The difference between <span class="tooltip">CIS 2970<span class="tooltiptext">formerly CIS 297</span></span> and <span class="tooltip">CIS 2980<span class="tooltiptext">formerly CIS 298</span></span> is that <span class="tooltip">CIS 2980<span class="tooltiptext">formerly CIS 298</span></span> credit is given for major-related courses and can be used in the Engineering category; <span class="tooltip">CIS 2970<span class="tooltiptext">formerly CIS 297</span></span> is awarded for courses that do not qualify for the Engineering category.
 Note that this kind of credit is meant for fairly advanced courses - you would not be able to get these credits for introductory courses.
 Additionally, <span class="tooltip">CIS 2970<span class="tooltiptext">formerly CIS 297</span></span>/<span class="tooltip">2980<span class="tooltiptext">formerly CIS 298</span></span> credit is available *only* for courses in Computer Science and not, e.g., business or music courses.